Multiple Instance Verification: Experiments

 \subsection{Results for signature verification against multiple anchors}

 The main results for signature verification are in Tables \ref{tab:res2c} and \ref{tab:res2e}, respectively.
-The CAP-based models consistently exceed the performance of the baseline and benchmarks by sizable margins, according to both predictive performance and explanation quality.
-In particular, they provide near-perfect explanations, which supports the hypothesis that their superior classification performance is due to their ability to correctly identify key instances.
+The CAP-based models consistently exceed the performance of the baseline and benchmarks by sizable margins, according to performance of both classification and key instance detection.
+In particular, they provide near-perfect key instance detection, which supports the hypothesis that their better classification performance is due to their superior ability to correctly identify key instances.

 Overall, the pattern of performance in Tables \ref{tab:res2c} and \ref{tab:res2e} is similar to that in the first task, with two exceptions.
-One, our models' explanation quality is close to perfect whilst their classification accuracy is substantially below 100\%.
+One, our models' key instance detection performance is close to perfect whilst their classification accuracy is substantially below 100\%.
 Two, the PMA benchmark appears to perform notably better than the baseline, although with higher standard errors.
 Considering the first point, as explained in Section \ref{sec:tasks}, there are two types of negative exemplars in this task: one has an irrelevant query that is completely different from any anchor; another includes a query that is a professional forgery similar to an (authentic) anchor, sometimes looking even more like the anchors than some truly authentic queries.
-Because the training data do not disclose what type of query yields a negative exemplar (“irrelevant” or “forgery”)---to mimic the real-world scenarios where the reasons for rejecting a signature are unavailable---solving this task requires essentially a two-step verification process: (1) to identify the correct anchors from a target bag, if they exist; and (2) to verify whether the query is authentic or a forgery when compared to relevant anchors.
+Because the training data do not disclose what type of query yields a negative exemplar (``irrelevant'' or ``forgery'')---to mimic the real-world scenarios where the reasons for rejecting a signature are unavailable---solving this task requires essentially a two-step verification process: (1) to identify the correct anchors from a target bag, if they exist; and (2) to verify whether the query is authentic or a forgery when compared to relevant anchors.
 This process is the same even if humans perform the verification---the first step may be relatively easy while the second can be highly difficult.
-The near-perfect explanations demonstrate our methods' ability to perform the first step well while the relatively low accuracy reflects the difficulty of distinguishing between authentic signatures and forgeries in the second step.
+The near-perfect key instance detection performance demonstrates our methods' ability to perform the first step well while the relatively low accuracy reflects the difficulty of distinguishing between authentic signatures and forgeries in the second step.